rmy17/bioinf-struct/threshold.md

 Otsu : It is a local version of Otsu's global threshold clustering.
 In the same way, the algorithm searches for the threshold that minimizes the intra-class variance, defined as a weighted sum of variances of the two classes.
 The local set is a circular ROI and the central pixel is tested against the Otsu threshold found for that region.

 Niblack[^NIB1986],[^SEZ2004]: This algorithm resume the local mean threshold and adds the standard deviation and two parameters.
 The first is the constant which multiply the standard deviation value.
 The default value is 0.2 for bright objects and -0.2 for dark objects.
-Another number than 0 will change the default value.
+Any other number than 0 will change the default value.
 The second is the constant which subtracted the standard deviation value.
 This is an offset with a default value of 0.
-Another number than 0 will change this value.
+Any other number than 0 will change this value.

 `pixel = ( pixel >  mean + k * standard deviation - c) ? object : background`